-Small mammals and bats are integral components of food webs.
-They are a primary food source for many predators and serve ecological functions such as seed dispersal and nutrient cycling.
+Small mammals are important members of Alaska’s terrestrial wildlife community.
+They represent a large proportion of the state’s mammalian diversity and play critical roles as herbivores, insectivores, seed dispersers, disease vectors, and prey species.
 Despite their ecological importance, they receive less attention than other vertebrate groups.
 As a result, we generally lack comprehensive information on their ecology and conservation.
 More than 80 small mammal taxa have been described in Alaska, of which more than half are listed as Species of Greatest Conservation Need by the Alaska Department of Fish and Game.
 Many of these taxa depend on tundra or alpine ecosystems, which are under increasing threat from climate change.

 Alaska Small Mammal Group